 Many companies are guilty of treating performance management as a yearly event.
-However, research shows that organizations with an ongoing focus on performance management have better business results.
-Companies where employees revise or review their goals quarterly or more frequently are:
+However, HR Technologist claims organizations that focus on continuous performance management have better business results.
+Companies where employees revise or review their goals quarterly or more frequently have:

 Would Tiger Woods be one of the most successful golfers of all time if he was only given direction, feedback, and development once per year?

 It’s time to stop equating performance management with a dreaded annual appraisal.
 In reality, it’s much more.